 It should be noted that right now on a global scale there are many more Information Technology jobs in high demand.

-There are jobs in Virtualization, Business Intelligence and Programming to mention but a few.
-These jobs are all part of what is fast becoming a new economy in digital services.
+There are jobs in Virtualization, Business Intelligence, and Programming to mention but a few.
+These most in-demand skills are all part of what is fast becoming a new economy in digital services.